neos/neos-development-collection/TYPO3.Neos/Documentation/Contribute/Documentation/BeginnersGuide.rst

 .. _hub.github.com: https://hub.github.com/

-The Atom Editor including the extension packages *Git Diff* and *language-restructuredtext* would be nice options for editing the files, but any Editor is fine of cause:
+The Atom Editor including the extension packages *Git Diff* and *language-restructuredtext* would be nice options for editing the files, etc...:

 .. code-block:: bash